pralab/modsec-learn-dataset/README.md

 # ModSecurity/ML Testing Dataset
-Dataset used for ModSecury testing
+Dataset used for ModSecurity/ML testing